-(1) The value of the use of corporate aircraft is calculated based on the aggregate incremental cost to the Company, including fuel costs, trip-related maintenance, universal weather-monitoring costs, on-board catering, landing/ramp fees and other miscellaneous variable costs.
+- (1) The value of the use of corporate aircraft is calculated based on the aggregate incremental cost to the Company, including fuel costs, trip-related maintenance, universal weather-monitoring costs, on-board catering, landing/ramp fees and other miscellaneous variable costs.
 Fixed costs which do not change based on usage, such as pilot salaries, the amortized costs of the company aircraft, and the cost of maintenance not related to trips, are excluded.
 Amounts for personal use of company aircraft are included in the table.
-This incremental cost valuation of aircraft use is different from the standard industry fare level valuation used to impute income to the executives for tax purposes.

-(2) All perquisites excluding aircraft, retirement plan and health savings account company match are limited to \$500,000 for Mr. C.H.
-Lindner III and Mr. S.C.
-Lindner.
-For Mr. C.H.
-Lindner and Mr. S.C.
-Lindner, such perquisites totaled \$1,299,188 and \$1,243,027, respectively, and each reimbursed the Company for the excess of \$182,639 and \$133,644, respectively.
-Amounts shown for all items except "Total" do not give effect to any repayment, but the "Totals" for Mr. C.H.
-Lindner and Mr. S.C.
-Lindner have been reduced by the amounts reimbursed and the reduced amounts are set forth for 2019 in the "All Other Compensation" column for each of them.
+This incremental cost valuation of aircraft use is different from the standard industry fare level valuation used to impute income to the executives for tax purposes. - (2) The insurance benefit is limited to \$500,000 per year.
+Because Mr. C.H.
+Lindner III exceeded the limit by \$74,994, he reimbursed that amount to the Company.
+The amount shown for the insurance benefit does not give effect to any repayment, but the "Total" for Mr. C.H.
+Lindner III has been reduced by the amount of the repayment, and the reduced amount is set forth for 2020 in the "All Other Compensation" column. - (3) For information regarding the RASP and Auxiliary RASP, see "Compensation Discussion and Analysis-Retirement and Other Related Benefits" on page 34. - (4) Includes group life insurance; car, parking and related expenses; business club dues; security services; and health savings account company match.
+Also includes estimated amounts for meals and entertainment and administrative services.